openchain/docs/docs/source/ledger-rules/closed-loop.rst

 With this setup, users are able to send tokens to each other, however, they are not able to send funds to addresses that are not associated to a registered user.

-This represents just one way to implement a closed-loop ledger, but there are many other possible configurations depending on the requirements.
+This represents just one way to implement a closed-loop ledger, and there are many other possible configurations depending on the requirements.